RidhoAnfaal/MobileProgramming/layout_flutter/README.md

 - This practicum I learned to implement an image section in a Flutter layout.
 Prepared image assets by creating an images folder and declaring the image path in the pubspec.yaml file.
 The image was added using the Image.asset() widget, with parameters like width, height, and fit: BoxFit.cover to ensure a distortion-free, appealing layout.
 Lastly all components were placed inside a ListView widget to allow for a scrollable interface, ensuring accessibility on smaller screens.
 This activity provided practical experience in managing assets, displaying images, and structuring responsive layouts in Flutter.

+##

 ## 2. Please implement it in a new project " basic_layout_flutter " by accessing this source: https://docs.flutter.dev/codelabs/layout-basics
+The answers of practicum assignment 1 number 2 & documentations :
 - Flutter project link : https://github.com/RidhoAnfaal/MobileProgramming/tree/master/basic_layout_flutter

+##

-### Practicum 5 : Building Navigation in Flutter
+## Practicum 5 : Building Navigation in Flutter
+Practicum 5 documentations :
-- Flutter project link for this practicum :
+- Flutter project link for this practicum : https://github.com/RidhoAnfaal/MobileProgramming/tree/master/belanja

+##

 # PRACTICUM ASSIGNMENT 2
+The answer of practicum assignment 2 & documentations :
-- Link for assignment 2 :
+- Link for practicum assignment 2 : https://github.com/RidhoAnfaal/MobileProgramming/tree/master/belanja